The heart of the fool is in his tongue; the tongue of the prudent is in his heart.

 Part philosopher, poet, psychologist, musician, social commentator, and whose soul is in perpetual unrest, this author is keen on the subject to the many frailties and strengths of the human condition and has an affinity with writing about such matters.

-Whether the post is about ethics, philosophy, psychology, world religions, political philosophies, depression, a pre-deluvian ancient civilization, the Giza plateau, 911, the Illuminati, ancient alien theory, music, poetry, or blues rock guitar, you’ll find a rendering about such events within this blog.
+Whether the post is about ethics, philosophy, psychology, world religions, political philosophies, depression, a pre-deluvian ancient civilization, the Giza plateau, 911, music, poetry, or blues rock guitar, you’ll find a rendering about such events within this blog.